google/docsy/userguide/content/en/docs/Adding content/navigation.md

     algolia_docsearch = true
     ```

-2. Remove or comment out any GCSE ID in `config.toml` as you can only have one type of search enabled.
+2. Remove or comment out any GCSE ID in `config.toml` and ensure local search is set to `false` as you can only have one type of search enabled.
 See [Disabling GCSE search](#disabling-gcse-search).

 3. Disable the sidebar search in `config.toml` as this is not currently supported for Algolia DocSearch.
 See [Disabling the sidebar search box](#disabling-the-sidebar-search-box).